Ensembl/ensembl-prodinf-datachecks/docs/bulk_hc_submission.rst

 Create file with list of databases to healthcheck
 ############

-Create file with list of databases to copy, e.g: db_hc.txt
+Create file with list of databases to healthcheck, e.g: db_hc.txt
 ::
   cavia_porcellus_funcgen_91_4
   homo_sapiens_funcgen_91_38